ianjrobertson/career-guide/app/routes.md

 All routes except `/` and `/auth/*` require authentication.

 **Middleware checks** (`middleware.ts`):
-1. User authenticated? ’ Allow access
+1. User authenticated? ï¿½ Allow access
-2. Not authenticated? ’ Redirect to `/auth/login`
+2. Not authenticated? ï¿½ Redirect to `/auth/login`
-3. Authenticated but no profile? ’ Redirect to `/onboarding`
+3. Authenticated but no profile? ï¿½ Redirect to `/onboarding`
-4. Onboarding complete? ’ Allow full app access
+4. Onboarding complete? ï¿½ Allow full app access

 ---